lalvarezmat/EpiInvert/cran-comments.md

+## submission EpiInvert package version 0.3.0

+This is a submission of a new version of the EpiInvert package.
+The modifications in this new version are:

+* We include EpiIndicators, a procedure for the estimation of the delay and ratio between epidemiological indicators.

 ## update 3 of EpiInvert package version 0.2.1 submission

 Following the suggestions of the CRAN staff we have fixed the test to work with the